ArchontisKostis/Insult-Generator-Website/readme.md

 * This website uses the [Evil Insult API](http://evilinsult.com/) to generate random quotes insults.

 ## DISCLAIMER
-The website was made for educational & entertaintment purposes.
+The website was made for educational & entertaintment purposes and has no intention of offending anyone.